wazuh/wazuh-documentation/source/user-manual/capabilities/container-security/use-cases.rst

 View the alerts on the Wazuh dashboard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Navigate to the **Security events** tab or the dedicated **Docker listener dashboard** on the Wazuh dashboard to view the alerts.
+Navigate to the **Threat hunting** tab or the dedicated **Docker listener dashboard** on the Wazuh dashboard to view the alerts.
 The following alerts are generated when we perform all the actions above.
 We have highlighted the alerts and labeled them according to the action that triggered each of them for ease of understanding.

 .. thumbnail:: /images/manual/container-security/docker-listener-alerts.png
    :title: Docker listener alerts